If you want to increase your conversions, what landing page best practices should you follow?

 But because there are so many moving parts to a good landing page, creating one can seem impossibly daunting.
 What should you focus on?
 What should you ignore?
 What are some “must-follow” landing page best practices?

-We’ve divided this guide into six sections.
+This landing page best practices guide is divided into six sections.
 Click the icons below to jump to the right section.

 Psychological triggers and tips for landing page optimization.